 Employee experience tools

-Feedback software, including pulse tools such as TinyPulse and Subcurrent -- which support running polls on the Slack collaboration platform -- and employee net promoter score surveys can highlight areas of the organization that are working well or need improvement.
+Feedback software, including pulse survey tools such as TinyPulse and Subcurrent -- which support running polls on the Slack collaboration platform -- and employee net promoter score surveys can highlight areas of the organization that are working well or need improvement.